About West Bengal

 West Bengal Points of Interest

 Howrah Bridge (Rabindra Setu) over the Hooghly River, seen from Chotelal Ki Ghat in Kolkata.

 Image: Bernard Gagnon

-Dakshineswar Kali Temple, a Hindu temple with shrines to Krishna and Vishnu is located at the Hooghly River (Ganga) in Dakshineswar north of Kolkata.
+is a Hindu temple with shrines to Krishna and Vishnu located at the Hooghly River (Ganga) in Dakshineswar north of Kolkata.

-Gauḍa (Gaur), a ruined city on the India' border to Bangladesh, the former citadel is located near the town of Farakka in the Malda district.
+(Gaur) is a ruined city on India's border to Bangladesh.
+The former citadel is located near the town of Farakka in the Malda district.

 In the North

-Darjeeling, Happy Valley Tea Estate, a tea garden and Darjeeling's second oldest tea estate.
+, Happy Valley Tea Estate is a tea garden and Darjeeling's second oldest tea estate.

 (3636 m; 11,930 ft), is the highest peak in West Bengal, situated on the border with Nepal.
-The peak offers a view of four of the five highest mountains in the world, Everest, Kanchenjunga, Lhotse and Makalu.
+The summit offers a view of four of the five highest mountains in the world, Everest

-Cooch Behar Palace, Italian Renaissance style palace in Cooch Behar, residence of Nripendra Narayan (1862 – 1911), Maharaja of Koch Bihar.
+is an Italian Renaissance style palace in Cooch Behar; it was the residence of Nripendra Narayan (1862 – 1911), Maharaja of Koch Bihar.